-SPECIFICATIONS PAGE
+B. SPECIFICATIONS PAGE

-- (1) The specifications page shall include the benefits, amounts, durations, premium information, and any other benefit data applicable to the insureds.
-The endowment date and amount shall be listed. - (2) The specifications page shall list the actual ages of all insureds along with, if applicable, the joint equal issue age. - (3) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
-In addition, if the company does not intend to credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid.
+- (1) The specifications page shall include the benefits, amounts, durations, premium information (including any policy fees), and any other benefit data applicable to the insureds. - (2) The specifications page shall list the actual ages of all insureds along with, if applicable, the joint equal issue age. - (3) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
+In additionHowever, if the company does not intend to will not credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid.

-FAIRNESS
+C. FAIRNESS

-(1) The policy shall not contain inconsistent, ambiguous, unfair, inequitable or misleading clauses, provisions that are against public policy as determined by the Interstate Insurance Product

-Regulation Commission, or contain exceptions and conditions that unreasonably affect the risk purported to be assumed in the general coverage of the policy.
+(1) The policy shall not contain inconsistent, ambiguous, unfair, inequitable or misleading clauses, provisions that are against public policy as determined by the Interstate Insurance Product Regulation Commission, or contain exceptions and conditions that unreasonably affect the risk purported to be assumed in the general coverage of the policy.

-POLICY PROVISIONS
+§ 3 POLICY PROVISIONS

-AMENDMENTS
+A. AMENDMENTS

-- (1) The policy shall not provide for unilateral amendments that reduce or eliminate benefits or coverage, or impair or invalidate any right granted to the owner under the policy except for amendments to conform to changes in any applicable provisions or requirements of the Internal Revenue Code. - (2) Amendments to approved forms are subject to prior approval. - (3) Subject to the prohibition against unfair discrimination, any amendment may apply prospectively to new owners and, if applicable, to new contributions of existing owners.
+- (1) The policy shall not provide for unilateral amendments that reduce or eliminate benefits or coverage, or impair or invalidate any right granted to the owner under the policy except for amendments to conform to changes in any applicable provisions or requirements of the IRC. - (2) Amendments to approved forms are subject to prior approval. - (3) Subject to the prohibition against unfair discrimination, any amendment may apply prospectively to new owners and, if applicable, to new contributions of existing owners.